jwnardine/teamwork-1/READ.md

 ## Description

 _We've created a webpage dedicated to the fit 1982 film, E.T.: The Extra Terrestrial.
 Included on the site is a cast list, video clips from the film, and more!
-This is a webpage to demonstrate our knowledge of HTML, CSS, Bootstrap and our ability to work in pairs using branching, merging and GitHub:
+This is a webpage to demonstrate our knowledge of HTML, CSS, Bootstrap and our ability to work in pairs using branching, merging and GitHub:_

-Uses of all of the HTML tags need to accurately create the layout test.
+* _Uses of all of the HTML tags need to accurately create the layout test._
-Indentation and spacing of HTML and CSS is accurate.
+* _Indentation and spacing of HTML and CSS is accurate._
-Uses the HTML class attribute to accurately complete the layout test.
+* _Uses the HTML class attribute to accurately complete the layout test._
-A custom made stylesheet that uses HTML selectors and css properties and values correctly.
+* _A custom made stylesheet that uses HTML selectors and css properties and values correctly._
-Bootstrap
+* _Bootstrap_
-Using Github for working independently and on a team through branching, merging and GitHub_
+* _Using Github for working independently and on a team through branching, merging and GitHub_

 ## Setup

 * Use the below link to view the webpage and learn about the movie ET.

-## Technologies Used

-_{Tell me about the languages you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+##Link to Github Page

 ### Legal

-*{This is boilerplate legal language.
-Read through it, and if you like it, use it.
-There are other license agreements online, but you can generally copy and paste this.}*

 Copyright (c) 2015 **_Jack, Jon, Kassim, and Joseph_**